 Pityriasis rosea is a common skin rash.
 The rash is scaly and reddish-pink.
 It may first appear on the back, stomach, or chest.
-The rash can then spread to the neck, arms, and legs.
+It may then spread to the neck, arms, and legs.

 - Sore throat

-Rose-colored patches that appear after several days to 2 weeks that may have scaly edges.
+- Rose-colored patches that may have scaly edges

 Copyright © Nucleus Medical Media, Inc.